Modern SlaveryWhat is Modern Slavery?

 - Recruitment fees/loans: charged to work; high living costs deducted from wages

-- Documents: withheld by employers so workers cannot leave
+- Documents: such as passports and other ID withheld by employers so workers cannot leave

 - Payment: in cash vs a documented system showing rates, hours worked, taxes etc